 - No pre-shave oil, no warm towel, no cream

-Why this matters: I’m testing blade performance, not pre-shave routine effectiveness.
-Constants stay constant.
+Why this matters: the routine is pinned so the blade is the only variable that can move the result.
 Your routine may differ — adjust your interpretation accordingly.

 Post-shave routine